August 2, 2024

 Download Now

-That being said, some law sites have pay or play contract templates that you can review to get a general idea of what they do and what they look like.
+Most law websites have pay-or-play contract templates that you can review to get a general idea of what they do or look like.

-Wrapbook is constantly growing to bring its users an innovative array of digital services that make the entertainment onboarding and payroll process easier than ever.
+Wrapbook is constantly growing to bring its users innovative digital services that make the entertainment onboarding and payroll process more accessible.
 You can watch the demo here.

 A pay or play clause is an item in a contract that guarantees one party will pay the other, even if the latter is released from the contract and their services are not used.

-In other words, a pay or play clause guarantees that someone will get paid, even if they end up not doing the job that they were contracted to get paid for in the first place.
-They either get paid or they “play” and get paid.
+The clause guarantees that someone will get paid even if they don't do the job they were contracted to do.
+They either get paid or “play” and get “paid.”

 Variations in the clause

-Despite its prevalence in the legal jargon of our times, the term “pay or play clause” itself is used only informally, meaning that a search for “pay or play definition” or “guaranteed contract definition” will never return an actual, legal definition.
+The “pay or play clause” is used informally despite its prevalence.
+This implies that searching for a “pay or play definition” or “guaranteed contract definition” will never return an actual legal definition.

-More to the point, the informal usage of the “pay or play clause” has led to the term’s blanket application in an unusually wide variety of contractual contexts.
+The informal usage of the “pay or play clause” has led to the term's blanket application in various contractual contexts.

 Indie producers